 Sec.
 10-4.1104.
-Inspections; Designee.
+Inspections: Designee.

-Inspections shall be conducted by a state-registered-licensed geologist, state-registered licensed civil engineer, state-licensed landscape architect, state-registered-licensed forester, or a qualified County staffemployee, or other designee as determined by the Director, who is experienced in mined land reclamation (as described in the Act and related regulations) and experienced in activities governed by the Act, and who has not been employed by the mining operation in any capacity during the previous twelve (12) months.
+Inspections shall be conducted by a state-licensed geologist, state-licensed civil engineer, state-licensed landscape architect, state-licensed forester, or a qualified County employee who is experienced in mined land reclamation (as described in the Act and related regulations) and experienced in activities governed by the Act, and who has not been employed by the mining operation in any capacity during the previous twelve (12) months.